hashgraph/hedera-block-node/charts/block-node-server/README.md

 # Helm Chart

-Installs the Hedera Block Node on a Kubernetes cluster.
+Installs the Hiero Block Node on a Kubernetes cluster.

 ## Prerequisites